ssachis/health-checker/README.md

-Our final_project directory contains all the front-end componects of our website
+Our final_project directory contains all the front-end components of our website